markwei92/data-centric-assignment/README.md

 I was not able to input a text string search which I felt would be helpful to the user who already know what they were looking for, but given the limited resources available for MongoDB frontend integration and the difficulty of implementation and adaptation from various stackoverflow resources I could only do filter selection.

+[Including Media Files in the application]

+The recipes do not have pictures or videos in the cookbook app as heroku is unable to store media files.
+I did alot of trial and error trying to get the app to be able to upload the media files to AWS but unfortunately the data is not able to retrieve and display correctly and as such I did not include them in my online cookbook app, this is definitely one I would need to improve and work on to make the app more vibrant.

 4) Features

 I used simple category search filters as it is relatively straightforward and users can narrow in what they want through the search.